masyl/dndominos/rules.md

 For example: two room dominos of 3:4 and 1:6 would total 14 gold coins.

+Once there is only one room remaining to loot (1 monster to fight), the rules get a few teaks to accelerate the game:

+- Players user 5 dice instead of 4 to loot the room.
+- Players move with a second (2) dice.

-### Fighting
+### Attacking

-Gold coins can also be obtained by winning a fight against another hero that is standing on a adjacent tile.
+Gold coins can also be obtained by attacking another hero that is standing on a adjacent tile (not considering diagonals).

-To attack, each player throws a dice and both values are compared.
+The attacker first throws a dice, and the other player defends himself by also throwing a dice.

+The outcome of tyhe attack is resolved as such:
-Getting a higher value means you attack worked.
-Your victim drops for you an quantity of gold coins equal to the value of the dice.
+- Getting a higher value means your attack worked.
+Your victim gets a beating and drops n quantity of gold coins equal to the value of the dice.

-Getting an equal value means you only made you victim trip over and they only drop one (1) gold coin.
+- Getting an equal value means your only made you victim trip over and they only drop one (1) gold coin.

-Getting a lower value means that your attack failed and nothing comes of it.
+- Getting a lower value means that your attack failed and nothing comes of it.

-If the case that you attack with a dice value of 6 that is not parried by a 6, you victim is also left bloodied.
+- The attacker getting a six (6) that is not also parried by a six (6), means the victim gets a beating and bloodied.

-If already bloodied, they die and must respawn.

-If the case that you attack yealds a dice value of only 1, it is a critical fail, you trip and fall flat on your face.
+- The attacker getting a 1 is a critical fail.
+You trip and fall flat on your face.
+The victim doesnt even need to throw a dice.
 Even if you had a move left, you cannot move to escape.
 Also, you drop one (1) gold coin that your victim picks up.

 ### Healing and Bloodied